KhronosGroup/Vulkan-Guide/chapters/loader.md

 ## Linking Against the Loader

 The [Vulkan headers](https://github.com/KhronosGroup/Vulkan-Headers) only provide the Vulkan function prototypes.
 When building a Vulkan application you have to link it to the loader or you will get errors about undefined references to the Vulkan functions.
-There are two ways of linking the loader, [directly](https://github.com/KhronosGroup/Vulkan-Loader/blob/master/loader/LoaderAndLayerInterface.md#directly-linking-to-the-loader) and [indirectly](https://github.com/KhronosGroup/Vulkan-Loader/blob/master/loader/LoaderAndLayerInterface.md#indirectly-linking-to-the-loader) linking, which should not be confused with "static and dynamic linking".
+There are two ways of linking the loader, [directly](https://github.com/KhronosGroup/Vulkan-Loader/blob/master/loader/LoaderAndLayerInterface.md#directly-linking-to-the-loader) and [indirectly](https://github.com/KhronosGroup/Vulkan-Loader/blob/master/loader/LoaderAndLayerInterface.md#indirectly-linking-to-the-loader), which should not be confused with "static and dynamic linking".

 - [Directly linking](https://github.com/KhronosGroup/Vulkan-Loader/blob/master/loader/LoaderAndLayerInterface.md#directly-linking-to-the-loader) at compile time
     - This requires having a built Vulkan Loader (either as a static or dynamic library) that your build system can find.